jangnezda/blog/content/posts/typescript-react-native.md

   - thunks
 ---

 In this post I will describe how to setup a simple  [Typescript](https://www.typescriptlang.org/) project for [React Native](https://facebook.github.io/react-native/) app with [Redux](https://react-redux.js.org/) and [Thunks](https://github.com/reduxjs/redux-thunk).
-All of the listed tools are widely used, thouroughly documented, open source and with very active communities, but despite that it may be a challenge to wire them up correctly.
+All of these tools are widely used, thouroughly documented, open source and with very active communities, but despite that it may be a challenge to wire them up correctly.
 Especially if you are just starting with Typescript.

 There are three main reasons it can be difficult to set up a React Native project with Typescript: